All About Merrillee

 I arrived while my parents lived in Rapid City, South Dakota, but they soon moved to Montana.
 This would be the first of many moves in my life.
 I graduated from high school while we lived in Spokane, Washington.
 I went back to Huron, South Dakota, to attend Dakota Bible College.
 Then I went on for more schooling at Milligan College in Tennessee.
 After graduating, I got a teaching job near Cincinnati, Ohio, where I met my husband two years later.
 We were married on Valentine’s Day and had our wedding reception in Loveland, Ohio.
 No wonder I became a romance writer.

 The moving I did as a child prepared me well for life with my husband.
 We started our married life in Greenfield, Ohio.
 I taught elementary school and my husband was a pharmacist at the local pharmacy.
 However, his work would eventually take us on a journey from small-town Ohio where our girls were born to the cities of Atlanta, Boston, Dallas and Chicago.
 When my husband decided to start his own company, we could live any place we wanted.
 So we picked one of the best places in the world, in my opinion, an island off the northeastern coast of Florida.
 There we lived in a vacation paradise with the beach, tennis and golf right out our back door or just down the street.
 What could take us away from this marvelous place?
 Grandchildren.
 We now live in Arizona where our granddaughters used to live.
-We had five wonderful years living close to them before their mother’s job took them to New Jersey.
+We had five wonderful years living close to them before their mother’s job took them to New Jersey, then to the Boston area.
 When I’m not writing, I enjoy walking in my neighborhood, playing tennis, pickleball, and bridge.